 GRADED COURSE: A course for which a grade of A, A-, B+, B, B-, C+, C, C- or D is awarded upon successful completion.
 Grades of F (failing), W (withdrawn), WP (withdrawn passing), WF (withdrawn failing), and I (incomplete) may also be awarded at the end of a graded course.
-An N grade may be awarded to reflect no grade available for a continuing graded course.
-For more information, see Chapter 4.

 GRADED REVIEW (GR): An evaluation covering material taught during several periods of instruction.
 It carries weight equal to two or more quizzes.
 The extent of the material and the approximate weight assigned to each GR are announced before the examination.
 If cadets are scheduled for more than two GRs on the same day, they may complete the additional GR(s) during free periods on the opposite day of the same lesson number with appropriate department head approval.
-See USAFAI 36-3524, Cadet Graded Reviews and Course Evaluations.
+A common graded review is a GR administered to an entire course of cadets at one time, during the common use period from 0700-0753.
+See USAF Academy Instruction 36-3524, Cadet Graded Reviews and Course Evaluations.